Mizner Park

-Mizner Park is a high-end shopping, residential, and entertainment district located in the affluent downtown neighborhood of Boca Raton, FL.
+Mizner Park is a high-end shopping, residential, and entertainment district located in the affluent downtown neighborhood of Boca Raton, Florida.
 The district consists of a collection of high-end shops and restaurants with luxury apartments built in a Mediterranean Revival architectural style.
+The mall opened in 1991 on the site of the former Boca Mall, which opened in 1974.

 The Centre for the Arts at Mizner Park is located on the north end of the development, which includes an amphitheatre and the Boca Raton Museum of Art.
-In the fall of 2011, Lord & Taylor announced a store to open at the center.
-The store opened in the summer of 2013.

-Cooper Carry designed Mizner as a classical Mediterranean revival town center.
+Cooper Carry designed Mizner as a classical Mediterranean Revival town center.
 It is named for architect Addison Mizner, founder of Boca Raton.

 History

 The site of Mizner Park was previously a conventional enclosed shopping center called Boca Mall, which opened in 1974.
 Boca Mall was originally anchored by Britt's and Jefferson Ward.
 The former closed in 1982 and was temporarily occupied by IBM offices until 1985, when it was converted to Levitz Furniture.
 In 1989, Levitz relocated and Jefferson Ward closed.
 The colloquial term "dive bar" may have entered widespread use as a result of a bar located in the mall in its final days.
 The closure of these anchors led to the mall's demolition and redevelopment.

-Mizner Park opened in 1989, expanding in 1996 with a Jacobson's department store.
+Mizner Park opened in 1991, expanding in 1996 with a Jacobson's department store.
 Jacobson's closed in July 2002 after the chain declared bankruptcy, and its location became Robb & Stucky Interiors in 2003.
 After Robb & Stucky also declared bankruptcy, its store was closed as well.
 The building was converted to Lord & Taylor in 2013.

 It was home to the National Cartoon Museum from 1992 to 2002.

 In 2017, Ouzo Bay opened at Mizner Park.

-In 2018, Junior's Restaurant & Cheesecake closed its location in the center.

-On August 27, 2020, Lord & Taylor announced it would shutter it's brick-and-mortar fleet after modernizing into a digital collective department store.
+It closed in 2019.